ano/Docker-on-Turnkeylinux-Core/README.md

 ```

 #Usage
 Here's an example of how you'd use it.
-Clone a repo off Github and then build and then run it in your docker host.
+Clone a docker file off Github and then build and then run it in your docker host.
+In this example we're using TurnkeyLinux LAPP with NodeJS installed.

-##Installing a Container from GitHub
+##TurnkeyLAPP with NodeJS
 ```bash
 # Clone Repo and build then build the container
 git clone https://github.com/ano/TurnkeyLinux-LAPP-and-NodeJS.git